Philogy/py-huff/README.md

 ### Jump destinations
-Unlike `huff-rs`, `py-huff` supports jump destinations larger or smaller than 2-bytes.
+Unlike `huff-rs`, PyHuff supports jump destinations larger or smaller than 2-bytes.
 The size of the push opcode will automatically be adjusted to a smaller size.
-Furthermore `py-huff` has an optimization step that will shorten earlier labels if they can fit into smaller push opcodes.
+Furthermore PyHuff has an optimization step that will shorten earlier labels if they can fit into smaller push opcodes.

 ### Jump Labels
-`huff-rs` currently has some unclear jump label semantics (see [#295](https://github.com/huff-language/huff-rs/issues/295)), `py-huff` attempts to introduce clear jump label scoping and semantics:
+`huff-rs` currently has some unclear jump label semantics (see [#295](https://github.com/huff-language/huff-rs/issues/295)), PyHuff attempts to introduce clear jump label scoping and semantics:

 - each label has a scope tied to the macro it's present within
 - duplicate label declarations in the same macro throws an error